UWM (NYSE:UWMC) Hits New 12-Month Low at $5.36

 Shares of UWM Holdings Co.
 (NYSE:UWMC) reached a new 52-week low during trading on Thursday .
 The stock traded as low as $5.36 and last traded at $5.36, with a volume of 23031 shares changing hands.
 The stock had previously closed at $5.50.

-The firm also recently announced a quarterly dividend, which was paid on Thursday, January 6th.
-Stockholders of record on Friday, December 10th were paid a $0.10 dividend.
-This represents a $0.40 dividend on an annualized basis and a dividend yield of 7.48%.
+The company also recently declared a quarterly dividend, which was paid on Thursday, January 6th.
+Investors of record on Friday, December 10th were issued a dividend of $0.10 per share.
+This represents a $0.40 dividend on an annualized basis and a yield of 7.48%.
 The ex-dividend date was Thursday, December 9th.

-Hedge funds have recently modified their holdings of the company.
-Captrust Financial Advisors purchased a new position in shares of UWM in the 3rd quarter valued at $32,000.
-Legal & General Group Plc purchased a new position in shares of UWM in the 2nd quarter valued at $69,000.
-Private Advisor Group LLC purchased a new position in shares of UWM in the 3rd quarter valued at $73,000.
-DDD Partners LLC purchased a new position in shares of UWM in the 3rd quarter valued at $80,000.
-Finally, Royal Bank of Canada raised its stake in shares of UWM by 60.9% in the 3rd quarter.
-Royal Bank of Canada now owns 11,944 shares of the company’s stock valued at $82,000 after acquiring an additional 4,519 shares during the period.
-26.73% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Captrust Financial Advisors acquired a new stake in UWM during the 3rd quarter valued at $32,000.
+Legal & General Group Plc acquired a new stake in UWM during the 2nd quarter valued at $69,000.
+Private Advisor Group LLC acquired a new stake in UWM during the 3rd quarter valued at $73,000.
+DDD Partners LLC acquired a new position in UWM during the 3rd quarter worth $80,000.
+Finally, Royal Bank of Canada grew its holdings in UWM by 60.9% during the 3rd quarter.
+Royal Bank of Canada now owns 11,944 shares of the company’s stock worth $82,000 after acquiring an additional 4,519 shares in the last quarter.
+26.73% of the stock is owned by institutional investors and hedge funds.

 About UWM (NYSE:UWMC)